botlabs-gg/yagpdb-docs-v2/content/docs/reference/templates/syntax-and-data.md

 {{< /callout >}}

-Affected dot inside `range` is important because methods mentioned above in this documentation:`.Server.ID`, `.Message.Content` etc are all already using the dot on the pipeline and if they are not carried over to the `range` control structure directly, these fields do not exists and template will error out.
-Getting those values inside `range` and also `with` action would need `$.User.ID` for example.\
+Affected dot inside `range` is important because methods mentioned above in this documentation like `.Server.ID`, are all already using the dot on the pipeline and if they are not carried over to the `range` control structure directly, these fields do not necessarily exists and template will error out.
+Getting those values inside `range` and also `with` action would need to use the global syntax (e.g. `$.Server.ID`).
-\

 `range` on slices/arrays provides both the index and element for each entry; `range` on map iterates over key/element pairs.
 If a `range` action initializes a variable, that variable is set to the successive elements of the iteration.
 `range` can also declare two variables, separated by a comma and set by index and element or key and element pair.
-In case of only one variable, it is assigned the element.\
+In case of only one variable, it is assigned the element.

-\
-Like `if`, `range`is concluded with`{{end}}`action and declared variable scope inside `range` extends to that point.\
+Like `if`, `range` is concluded with the `{{end}}` action and declared variable scope inside `range` extends to that point.

 ```yag
 {{/* range over an integer */}}